By Richard Mitchell and Mogsy Ford

 These requirements will mean you have a very good chance of finishing inside the cut-off time, not being last, and most of all, having fun!

-The venue for the event was the Woollahra Sailing Club in Lyne Park, New South Head Road, Rose Bay.
+The venue for the Sydney East is the Woollahra Sailing Club in Lyne Park, New South Head Road, Rose Bay.
 Swimrun Australia recommended that you take public transport.
 There is a ferry stop and 2 bus stops within 200m of the race start.
 There is limited parking in Lyne Park, and on New South Head Road.

-First, Sydney North, on 21st October 2023, starting at Clontarf Reserve and finishing at Manly Beach.
-The distances are 9.6 km and 17 km.
+Third, Sydney North, on October 2026 (TBC), starting at Clontarf Reserve and finishing at Queenscliff, Manly Beach.
+The distances are 2 km, 9 km and 17 km.

 Andre has plans to add events to the Swimrun Australia calendar, but wants to do this gradually to ensure good planning and sustainability.